Instructions and Guidelines for CTL Course Activity Grants

 - Meet needs that cannot be met through other sources of funding.

-All faculty and instructional staff at all seven Claremont Colleges are eligible to apply for these funds.
-Part-time faculty, adjunct faculty, and postdoctoral scholars are also eligible.
+All faculty, including visiting and part-time faculty, as well as instructional staff at all seven Claremont Colleges are eligible to apply for these funds.
+Applicants should, however, have a reasonable assumption of teaching the course under consideration at least twice in the future.
 The CTL will prioritize awarding grants to faculty who have previously not received funding from the CTL.
 Previous CTL grantees will be more successful if they can demonstrate how the new proposed work is different from or builds on previously awarded projects.
 The CTL will also attempt to distribute funds equitably across institutions and disciplines and to create a diverse and broadly representative set of grantees.

-Examples of projects that could be good candidates for CTL funding:
+Examples of faculty projects that could be good candidates for CTL funding:

-- Money to support a faculty member and Claremont Colleges librarian to work over the summer to replace expensive textbooks and course materials with open-source or low-cost alternatives.
+- Working with Claremont Colleges librarian to replace expensive textbooks and course materials with open-source or low-cost alternatives

-- Money to support a faculty member and a student to work over the summer to redesign a course to involve project-based learning.
+- Working with a student over the summer to redesign a course to involve project-based learning

-- Money to support preliminary “action research” on some teaching-related question that could set the stage for a larger scholarship of teaching and learning (SoTL)/discipline-based education research (DBER) project.
+- Performing preliminary “action research” on some teaching-related question that could set the stage for a larger scholarship of teaching and learning (SoTL)/discipline-based education research (DBER) project

-- Funding for a faculty member to attend a conference to learn a new instructional strategy, implement it in a course, and share their experiences with others at the Claremont Colleges.
+- Attending a webinar series to learn a new instructional strategy, implementing it in a course, and sharing those experiences with others at the Claremont Colleges

 Before applying, please consider whether there are other sources of funding that may be more appropriate to support your course enhancement ideas.
 Here are some sources to consider: